thefiddle/nginx-rtmp-module/doc/directives.md

 The same as on_play above with the only difference that this directive sets callback on publish command.
 Instead of remote pull push is performed in this case.

+#### on_first_avframe
+Syntax: `on_first_avframe url`
+Context: rtmp, server, application

+Set on_first_avframe callback.
+Raised when the first packet incomes after publishing becomes active on the server.
+* timestamp - value of the timestamp of the first frame

 #### on_done
 Syntax: `on_done url`